elyor-doniyorov/Ruby-Capstone-Project-tel-bot/README.md

 ## How to Run Tests

 - If you ran `bundle install`, RSpec should be installed, along with all the other dependencies.
 To run the tests, cd into the top-level project folder and enter the command `rspec spec/test.rb`.
 This will run all tests.
-It should be noted that the #make_request method is a private method, so its test will naturally fail.
-To make it pass, temporarily comment out the `private` keyword in the `main.rb file`.
-The tests should now pass.
-Once satisfied, uncomment it so that the #make_request method is private again.

-## Authors
+## Author

 👤 **Elyor Doniyorov**